tjd1234/cmpt135spring2024/obsidian/135website2024/Using Templates.md

 ```

 ## Advanced C++ Templates
-We've only scratched the surface of templates: they are one of the most-used features of modern C++ libraries.
+We've only scratched the surface of templates.
 The C++ standard library uses templates throughout, and a number of changes to the base C++ language have been made over the years to better support programming with templates.

 While *using* templates is often easy, *implementing* template code requires a lot of care.
 Writing general-purpose code that works with *any* type of data that makes sense requires good knowledge of the exact rules of C++.